 Business model innovations

-Innovation in terms of profit models typically look to package up existing offerings in new ways.
-They can be considered an example of disruptive innovation in terms of the traditional customer relationship, and therefore often require detailed knowledge of the customer and what they really crave from your business, and can involve a disruption to your industry’s traditional way of looking at the customer relationship.
+Innovation in the context of profit models typically aims to package up existing offerings in new ways.
+They can be considered an example of disruptive innovation in terms of the traditional customer relationship, and therefore often require detailed knowledge of the customer and what they really crave from your business.

 As supply and value chains become more complex and interconnected, network innovation is growing in popularity.
-Network innovation will typically involve the creation of new ways of taking advantage of the processes, technologies, or other resources of other companies, allowing an organisation to significantly punch above its own weight.
+Network innovation will typically involve the creation of new ways of taking advantage of the processes or technologies of other companies.
+This then empowers an organisation to significantly punch above its own weight.

-Structural innovations look internally at the assets your organisation has, and how they can be utilised to create fresh value.
-This could be improving internal software and processes to make better use of your talent or equipment.
-Managerial innovations often fall into this category, with organisations often using their culture and processes as a means of attracting the brightest talent.
+Structural innovations look at how an organisations internal assets can be utilised to create fresh value.
+This may include improving internal software and processes to make better use of your talent or equipment.
+Managerial innovations often fall into this category, with organisations using their culture and processes as a means of attracting the brightest talent.

-Process innovations are another inward looking innovation and look at changing the way you go about your business.
-Just as with companies like Toyota, these innovations often form a key part of the core competencies of the business, and can provide a significant advantage over your rivals.
+Process innovations are another inward-looking innovation and involve changing the way you go about your business.
+These innovations often form a key part of the core competencies of the business, and can provide a significant advantage over your rivals.
 A great example of this is our work with Kent Police force.
-By using Idea Drop, they were able to crowdsource several hundred ideas were submitted by employees across Kent Police force, resulting in several process improvements to the organisation and measurable improvements to efficiency, employee engagement and empowerment.
+By using Idea Drop, they were able to crowdsource several hundred ideas from across their organisation.
+The resultant process improvements had a long-lasting impact on efficiency, employee engagement and empowerment.

 The product system is not as popular as the product itself, but is no less important.
 Innovations in this domain revolve around the complementary products and services that can add real value to a core product.
 You might look to establish interoperability, modularity and integration with other products and services to provide value added to the customer.

 Channel innovations focus on the way you deliver your offering to consumers.
-E-commerce has been an obvious innovation in this domain, but as bricks-and-mortar retailers have got to grips with the changing retail landscape, there have been clear innovations in how stores and retailers interact with customers.
-The ultimate goal of innovations in this category is to delight consumers by ensuring they get what they want, when they want it, and how they want it.
+E-commerce has been an obvious innovation in this domain, but as brick-and-mortar retailers have got to grips with the changing retail landscape, there have been clear innovations in how stores and retailers interact with customers.
+The ultimate goal is to delight consumers by ensuring they get what they want, when they want it, and how they want it.

-Branding remains hugely valuable, and innovations in this domain can help protect a company from competitors or substitutes.
-Great branding innovations typically involve a wide range of customer touch points and involve a range of advertising, customer engagement, channel, and employee behaviour innovations.
+Branding remains hugely valuable, and innovations in this domain can help a company distinguish itself in a competitive market.
+Great branding innovations typically involve a wide range of customer touch points and result from collaboration between advertisement, customer service and employee engagement.

-Last, but not least, are innovations centring around how you build compelling interactions with your customers.
-Innovations in this domain begin with a deep understanding of the customer and flow all the way through the creation of meaningful connections between you and them.
+Last, but not least, are innovations which will help you build long-lasting relationships with your customers.
+Innovations in this domain require a deep understanding of the customer journey, allowing you to build a meaningful connection with your audience.
 At insurance company Covea, they innovated improvements to their customer processes that delivered approximately £2.5 million in savings.

 The classifications highlighted above are not intended to be an exhaustive list, nor indeed a prescription that requires you to innovate in each of the ways that are possible.
 Rather, they are intended to showcase the breadth of innovations that your organisation might seek based upon your specific circumstances.

 The most innovative companies seldom operate across all of the categories, but rather find the right mix for them.
 Just as the most successful investors don’t put all of their eggs into one basket, neither do the most successful innovators.
-The key is to ensure that the approaches you do employ work effectively together and help to propel your organisation towards a common goal.
+The key is to ensure that the approaches you do employ work together effectively, propelling your organisation towards a common goal.

 As Clayton Christensen famously reminded us,

 The above frameworks provide a degree of structure and inspiration for your efforts to do that, but there are limitless possibilities when it comes to employing innovation tactics.

 John Kotter famously advocates the dual operating system approach to innovation, Vijay Govindarajan proposes a three box method.
 Henry Chesborough is a strong advocate for open innovation, with Kaihan Krippendorff making the case for intrapreneurship.
 The lean startup methodology has been strongly promoted by Eric Ries, with the likes of Amy Edmondson and Carol Dweck looking at the cultural and individual aspects of ‘bucking the norm’ respectively.

-There are a litany of approaches one can take, but perhaps the first step is to recognise that innovation has to be a priority.
+There are many approaches one can take, but perhaps the first step is to recognise that innovation has to be a priority.
 A recent survey from Harvard Business School revealed that just 30% of executives believe this to be so, which perhaps underlines why executives placed innovation as the 18th strongest capability in their organisation, some way behind areas such as compliance and financial planning.

 - Tackle the most pressing concerns of customers

-- Harnesses the power of the crowd, both of internal employees and external stakeholders
+- Harnesses the power of the crowd, including internal employees and external stakeholders

 - Tap into the best talent you can, regardless of whether that’s inside or outside the business (find out more about open innovation here)